Fatal Fury: City of the Wolves

 is a 2025 fighting game developed by KOF Studio and published by SNK.
-It is the seventh main installment in the Fatal Fury series and the first new entry in 26 years, following Garou: Mark of the Wolves (1999).
-The game was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on April 24, 2025.
+It is the seventh main installment in the Fatal Fury series and the first new entry in over 25 years, following Garou: Mark of the Wolves (1999).
+The game was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on April 24, 2025; A Nintendo Switch 2 version is scheduled for release on October 22, 2026.

+A sequel was in production immediately after the release of Garou: Mark of the Wolves, but was abandoned before completion due to a lack of demand.
+In 2022, SNK announced a new Fatal Fury game.
+SNK ran an extensive marketing campaign prior to release; the announcement of Cristiano Ronaldo and Salvatore Ganacci as playable characters was met with particular backlash from fans and critics.
 Upon release, it received generally positive reviews from critics.